 Thrilling our clients with innovation and impact – it’s not just rhetoric.
 This belief is instrumental for our clients’ success.
 Earlier this year, we announced the first class of Chief Strategists, who provide vision and leadership to help our clients remain competitive.
-Get to know each of our strategists as they share their unique insights on their areas of expertise.
+Get to know each of our strategists as they share unique insights on their areas of expertise.

 If you want greater user adoption, invest in your people.
 Our change management team fully embraces this credo.
 It’s what motivates them to help our clients achieve success with business and system transformations.

 David Chapman, Organizational Change Management Chief Strategist, has 20 years’ experience in change management and leads Perficient’s practice that’s dedicated to this discipline.
 We recently spoke to David and learned more about his aspirations as a chief strategist, his perspective on organizational change management (OCM), and his life beyond the role of chief strategist.

 David Chapman: It’s great to be recognized among an elite group of people that are incredibly smart.
 That means a lot.
 But more importantly, this role helps elevate change management from being viewed as a tactical discipline.
 It shifts the mentality of improving user adoption around any technical implementation to driving more strategic, front-end conversations with influential executives.

 These types of conversations include how companies see their people as an asset, how they are making strategic decisions around them, and most importantly, address the people aspect of a transition much sooner than ever.
 I view this role as Chief Strategist as an opportunity to take part in those early conversations that drive influential impact for our clients.

 What does your role as a Chief Strategist entail?

 DC: Perficient has a great reputation as a systems integrator.
 Clients and prospects know we excel at that work.
 However, many clients don’t realize we’re really good at providing change management services.